johnclaro/foobar/README.md

 ## Progress

-I'm not doing these challenges at the moment as they take a lot of time to complete and are mentally exhausting (they get exponentially harder as the levels increase)
+I'm not doing these challenges at the moment as they take a lot of time to complete and are mentally exhausting (they get exponentially harder as the levels increase).

 There are no deadlines and I can resume whenever so I want to do these challenges again with my undivided attention.